By Tina D. Turner, M.D.

 At birth, the natural lens is clear and very flexible.
 The lens becomes more rounded to focus on near objects and thinner (or stretched) to focus on objects that are far away.

-Over time, however, two primary changes begin to occur in the lens, usually after age 40:
+Over time, however, a few changes begin to occur in the lens, usually after age 40:

-• The lens becomes less flexible, begins to harden, and loses its ability to become more curved.
+• First, the lens becomes less flexible, begins to harden, and loses its ability to become more curved.
 As a result, it becomes difficult to focus on near images (especially print) without the help of bifocals or reading glasses.

-• The lens gradually changes color, becoming yellowish or brownish, and is no longer clear or transparent.
+• Second, the lens gradually changes color, becoming yellow-brown, and is no longer clear or transparent.
 As a result, vision acquires a “brownish” tint, making it difficult to tell the difference between certain colors, such as navy blue, brown, and black, or blue, green and purple.
 This change in color can also degrade the sharpness of a person’s vision.

 How do cataracts affect everyday activities?